fivenp/identicon/README.md

 ## HISTORY

-This code was created by Bong Costa in 2009.
+This code was forked from Timo van Neerden [project page on Github](https://github.com/timovn/identicon) which was originnially created by Bong Costa in 2009.

 It has been forked from its [project page on SourceForge](https://sourceforge.net/projects/identicons/) as I intend to enhance it a bit for personnal usage.